An invariant K\"ahler metric on the tangent disk bundle of a space-form

-Now the new weighted Hermitian structure on the same manifold comes from a $\mg{\tm}$-compatible almost-complex structure $J$.
+A weighted Hermitian structure on the same manifold arises then from a $\mg{\tm}$-compatible almost-complex structure $J$.
 At each point $u\in\tm$ one defines an endomorphism $J$ of $T_u\tm$ by permuting lifts and by the correspondence, $\forall w\in T_{\pi(u)}M$,

-This clearly generalises the case $\mu=\lambda=1$, denoted $J_0$, which is due to Sasaki (\cite{Dom,Sasa}).
+This clearly generalises the case $\mu=\lambda=1$, denoted $J_0$, which is again due to Sasaki (\cite{Sasa}).
 We call the endomorphism $B:T\tm\lrr T\tm$ defined by $Bw^h=w^v$, $Bw^v=0$ the \textit{mirror} map.
 Arising from previous studies, the mirror map proves to be quite useful since it is indeed a tensor and a $\na^{*}$-parallel one.
 We have

 where the adjoint is taken with respect to $\mg{\tm}_0$.
 Now, the associated symplectic 2-forms $\omega=J\lrcorner\mg{\tm}$ and $\omega_0=J_0\lrcorner\mg{\tm}_0$ satisfy (cf. \cite[Proposition 6.1]{Alb2012})